Rashnain/LauncherFX/README.md

 # LauncherFX
- A Miencraft: Java Edition launcher made with Java 8 and JavaFX
+ A Minecraft: Java Edition launcher made with Java 8 and JavaFX

 ### Features
 * Launch Minecraft 1.13+